robrant/pi-setup/docs/running.md

 ## Running

-Run the playbook
+Run the user password-changing play

 		$> cd pi-setup
-	  $> ./run
+	  $> ./run password

-You can run parts of the playbook using tags in the playbook.
-A couple of examples:
+Then run the rest of the playbook, either all together:

-	  $> ./run base # recommended before any others.
+	  $> ./run base,wifi,hostname

+Or separately:

 		$> ./run wifi
 		$> ./run hostname
 		$> ./run pi-user